…And The 4 Reasons It Made Me A Better Copywriter and Businesswoman

 Hear me now: Leaving the writer to guess at what you like or don’t like takes up time copywriters could be using to write the copy.
 Take some time out and think about what the problem you’d like to copy to solve is.
 Give a detailed brief, and through revisions, give constructive feedback.

-Useless feedback like the bulleted examples above comes across as hostile and makes relations frostier than they should be, considering we’re writing your words.
+Useless feedback like the bulleted examples above comes across as hostile and makes relations frostier than they should be, considering your copywriter is writing your words.
 Also, it pisses me off.
 I’m a good writer, but mind-reading isn’t one of my skills.

 The moral: Writers, tell your prospects how you work and what you expect.
 Ensuring a proper brief is taken/given goes a long way to preventing these sorts of passive-aggressive shenanigans.